TinyAIoT/LightGBM/experiments/README.md

 The folder provides the means to fetch the datasets tested, and run the Trees on a Diet (`ToaD`) variant.
 The steps are splitted to allow short runtimes.
 In case of a cluster environment all steps are summarized in the `buildToaD.sh` file.
 Depending on your system this might take several hours to days!
+Please adapt the file to use/not use GPUs for speedup.

 ## Getting Datasets
+_We assume you install python packages yourself_

 `python/get_datasets.py` downloads the datasets.
 The files are stored in `python/data` having a 80/20 training/testing split.
 ## Running `Toad`